Sandesh-bn/Data_Science_Projects/README.md

 # Data_Science_projects
-A collection of IPython Notebooks containing implementations for Naive-Bayes Classifier.
+A collection of IPython notebooks containing implementation of Naive_Bayes classifier, Linear Regression on  variety of datasets.